 Over 50s & Funeral life insurance vs Term & Whole of life insurance

-In the table below, we compare the different types of life insurance you can buy and explain the pros and cons of buying each type of insurance.
+In the table below, we compare the different types of life insurance cover you can buy and explain the pros and cons of buying each type of insurance.
 We also confirm whether you will be required to answer any medical questions when you apply.

 |Type of life insurance||Medical questions asked?||Pros||Cons|